 Green-peas have just come out of this ground so it is rich in nitrogen.
 I have scraped away the mulch and made a small trench with the fork.
 It is not hard work, taking about half an hour to prepare two rows.

-Just drop the seeds into the drills, not bending to save your back; and do not fuss if they bounce about.
+Just drop the seeds into the drills just before rain is predicted, not bending to save your back; and do not fuss if they bounce about.
 The corn will taste just as good.

 Roughly 15cm apart is good.

-Then using your hoe, cover the seeds with soil so that they are about an inch-deep; pat it down with the implement, or simply walk over it.
-They are virile and if it is too deep or shallow, it makes little difference.
+Then using your hoe, cover the seeds with soil so that they are about an inch-deep; pat it down with the implement, or simply walk on the rows.
+They are virile and if the depth is not quite right, it makes little difference.

 The corn puts down very strong anchors to keep the plant upright but even so if the seed is too shallow they may be blown over in a fierce-wind.